Bringing Ocean Literacy to life

 Ocean Literacy generally means understanding the ocean's influence on us as well as our influence on the ocean.
 The Ocean Literacy Framework includes 7 Ocean Literacy Principles that are key to understanding our relationship with the ocean.
 We recently developed a guide to support teachers in building ocean literacy in classrooms.

-In June, we began our Ngā Kōrero III series, supported by the New Zealand National Commission for UNESCO with the goal of bringing Ocean Literacy Principles to life through in-person and online events focused on each of the seven Principles.
+In June, we began our Ngā Kōrero III series, supported by the New Zealand National Commission for UNESCO with the goal of bringing Ocean Literacy Principles to life through in-person and online events focused on each principle.
 World Ocean Day at MERC was the first event of this series, which focused on principle #2: The ocean and life in the ocean shape the features of Earth.
-Our next two events are webinars focused on principle #1: Earth has one big ocean with many features, in July (view the recording), and principle #7: The ocean is largely unexplored, in August (register now!).
+We explored the coastal cliffs and the rocky and sandy shore learning all about processes that shape our coastline including erosion and sedimentation and the marine species involved.

-Seaweek 2026 in March will include many events across the country with an emphasis on principle #6: The ocean and humans are inextricably interconnected.
 Our final event of the series will be back at MERC in May, highlighting principle #5: The ocean supports a great diversity of life and ecosystems, which will align with the International Day for Biological Diversity.

 -1752788344-COPY.png)